mrdon/terminal-space/README.md

 2. Single and multi-player modes (with standalone server)
 3. TradeWars 2002 concepts like sectors, planets, ports, and ships

 It currently implements the TradeWars basics of a universe, sectors, and ports, but will soon be taken in new directions.

+### Roadmap

+ * 0.1 (released) - Basic client/server model with structured text ui and simple TW2002 gameplay
+ * 0.2 - Explore turn-based combat ala JRPGs like Octopath.
+Focus on game mechanics.
+ * 0.3 - Server and client saving, maybe host a game
+ * 0.4 - Who knows...

 ## Installation

 To run it, install Python 3.7 and run: